yongbin98/Preprocessing_Stretch/README.md

 ## Overview

-`StretchOrganizer` is a MATLAB tool developed for reorganizing data used in the research on the discrimination of mechanical stimuli imposed on stretchable multimodal mechanical sensor via deep learning.
+`Preprocessing_Stretch` is a MATLAB code developed for reorganizing data used in the research on the discrimination of mechanical stimuli imposed on stretchable multimodal mechanical sensor via deep learning.
-This tool enables users to process large datasets and prepare them for input into deep learning models.
+It enables users to process large datasets and prepare them for input into deep learning models.

 ## Features